 When we design a function for a data definition with six clauses, we use a six-pronged cond expression.
 When we formulate one of the cond clauses, we use a predicate toThe interested instructor may wish to study the facilities of the 2htdp/abstraction library to define algebraic data types. determine whether this clause should process the given value and, if so, selectors to deconstruct any compound values.
 The first three parts of this book explain this idea over and over again.

 Repetition calls for abstraction.
 While Abstraction explains how programmers can create some of these abstractions, the predicate-selector pattern can be addressed only by a language designer.
 In particular, the designers of functional programming languages have recognized the need for abstracting these repetitive uses of predicates and selectors.
 These languages therefore provide pattern matching as a linguistic construct that combines and simplifies these cond clauses.

-This section presents a simplification of Racket’s pattern matcher.
-See figure 110 displays its grammar; match is clearly a syntactically complex construct.
+This section presents a simplification of Racket’s pattern matcher. figure 110, which displays its grammar; match is clearly a syntactically complex construct.
 While its outline resembles that of cond, it features patterns instead of conditions, and they come with their own rules.

 expr = ... | (match expr [pattern expr] ...) pattern = variable | literal-constant | (cons pattern pattern) | (structure-name pattern ...) | (? predicate-name)